klust/MiscExperiments/EESSI/Modules/README.md

 ### Variant 3: [ESSI-auto](EESSI-auto)

 This variant builds on variant 2.
 Whereas in variant 2 we used some limited additional Lua functionality to detect all information needed to start the right compartibility layer and offer at least a working generic software layer without further user input through environment variables, we go one step further in varaint 3 and call the same Python script that is used by the regular initialization script to determine the software layer.
+This can be done through functions provided by Lmod.

   * The archspec mapping table is no longer needed here.
 We did maintain the ``supported_family``-table for now as it does help us to produce better error messages.
   * For the initialisation of the compatibility layer we rely on ``uname -s`` and ``uname -m`` as in variant 2.
-  * For the initialisation of the software layer we call the ``eessi_software_subdir_for_host.py``-script using the Python interpreter from the comatibility layer.
-It does require some additional Lua functionality to call the script and capture its output.
+  * For the initialisation of the software layer we try to call the ``eessi_software_subdir_for_host.py``-script using the Python interpreter from the comatibility layer.
+For this we use the Lmod ``capture`` function that returns the output of the command, and a string substitution function to remove the trailing newline.

-The code is work-in-progress.

 ### Possible improvements